 Working Principle Scheme of Refrigeration Cycle

 It’s a very easy process and is explained step by step to have a clear understanding.

 - Refrigerant is pumped in the refrigeration cycle or circuit.

 - It is circulated through refrigerant pipes or tubing.

 - It has a very low boiling point & it starts evaporating at normal conditions.

-- Refrigerant presents in the evaporator, takes up the heat from adjacent air for evaporation.
+- The refrigerant present in the evaporator takes up the heat from adjacent air for evaporation.

 - Refrigerant changed its phase from liquid to vapor.